Weigh the key differences

 You launched your own business because you want to be in charge.
 You like to call the shots and lead the way.
 But, unlike your employees, you don’t have any peers within your company.
 No matter how close you are with your leadership team, you’ll always be their boss.

-Entrepreneurs need a community of other entrepreneurs.
+Entrepreneurs benefit from a community of other entrepreneurs.
 That’s where you find your safe space, occupied by other people who “get” your pain points, identify with your opportunities and help you overcome obstacles.

 Two peer advisory groups present this space: EO and Young Presidents Organization (YPO).